 To study these processes at the single cell to whole heart levels his laboratory uses a variety of physiological and biophysical techniques including microscopy (classical fluorescence and surface-scanning confocal), in vitro contractility measurements, real-time spatial calcium imaging, ion-sensitive electrodes, patch and voltage clamping, microelectrode arrays and whole body physiological monitoring with implantables and echocardiography.

 Ken has held various academic positions within the National Heart and Lung Institute and Imperial College London.
+He is currently Head of the Cardiac Function Section in NHLI.
+He is Director of Conduct in the School of Medicine and chairs the Student Monitoring Group that oversees all aspects of undergraduate student conduct, professionalism and health in relation to fitness to practise medicine.
 He teaches cardiac electrophysiology and the cardiovascular system to medical undergraduates and postgraduates at all stages of their training.
 Past members of his lab now hold academic positions in medicine, work for various pharmaceutical companies (GSK, Genzyme, Pfizer) or are established cardiologists.

-He is a member of the American Heart Association, British Society for Cardiovascular Research, International Society for Heart Research, The Physiological Society and various working groups of the European Society of Cardiology.
+He is a member of the American Heart Association, British Society for Cardiovascular Research, International Society for Heart Research, The Physiological Society, The Pharmacological Society and various working groups of the European Society of Cardiology.

-He is on the Editorial Boards of Experimental Physiology, British Journal of Pharmacology and Physiological Reports.
+He is on the Editorial Boards of Experimental Physiology, British Journal of Pharmacology and Cardiovascular Research.

 He has won the Rector’s Award for Excellence in Teaching in 2012 and the Rector’s Award for Excellence in Research Supervision in 2013.